hexxone/TeleJelly/README.md

 Created from [this template](https://github.com/jellyfin/jellyfin-plugin-template).

-## Scenario
+## Usage

-0. a user wants to access Jellyfin
+0. A user wants to access Jellyfin
-1. user sees the "Telegram-Login" Disclaimer Link on Default Login Page
+1. User clicks the "Sign In with Telegram" Disclaimer Link on Default Login Page
-2. user lands on the page "yourjellyfin.com/sso/Telegram/login"
+2. User lands on the page "/sso/Telegram/login"
 3. Plugin shows a Page with a Single-Click "Telegram Login" button.
-    - The Widget gets instructed to redirect to url on success
-    - -> "yourfellyfin.com/sso/Telegram/confirm?user=123123&name=sdfsd.....&hash=asdasdasdasd"
-4. When the button is clicked, The plugin redirects to the URL with filled parameters.
-5. Plugin tries to validate the User data using custom Telegram logic.
+4. When the button is clicked, the Plugin validates User credentials using custom Telegram logic.
-6. On Success -> Auth & redirect to Jellyfin Dashboard
+5. On Success -> Authenticate & User is redirected to Jellyfin Dashboard
-7. On Failure -> back to Login with Error Message (e.g. Invalid Data, not Whitelisted)
+6. On Failure -> Show Error Message (e.g. Invalid Data, not Whitelisted)

 ## Install

-Currently only manual.
+Currently only manual install.
+No repository.

+### Option 1: Download Release

 1. Download the 'latest' Version from Releases on the right
 2. put files into `config/plugins/TeleJelly` folder